BugraUckol/BugraUckol/README.md

 - Hi, I’m @BugraUckol
-- I’m a mechanical engineer working in Aerospace industry and interested in robotics!
+- I’m a Mechanical Engineer graduated from @METU/Ankara.
+Currently pursuing a Msc.
+Degree on Robotics
-- I’m currently doing MSc. @METU
+- I had worked as a modelling and simulation engineer in aerospace indsutry.
+Now I am working on autonomous systems.
-- This page is my personal workspace and its created s.t. my documents will be saved in cloud
+- This page is my personal workspace and its created s.t. my documents will not be lost, and I can show my work